 Every year, over 2,900 people experience a fire related to their clothes dryer.
 These incidents are estimated to cause 5 deaths, 100 injuries, over $35 million in property damage annually.
-However, there are a few easy steps you can take to reduce risk.
-By keeping your dryer vent free of dust, lint, and other flammable materials, you can help keep your family and home safe.
+Here is everything you need to know about dryer cleaning, and easy steps for how to clean your dryer vent and help protect your family and home from dryer fire.

-Every modern clothes dryer comes with a built-in lint screen, which is designed to help stop lint and dust from getting into the vent.
-However, keeping the lint screen clean in itself isn't your only responsibility.
+Every modern clothes dryer comes with a built-in lint screen designed to help stop lint and dust from getting into the vent.
+Many homeowners know to clean the lint screen after every use, but that’s not the only responsibility.

-Small pieces of lint, which includes dirt, dust, and clothing material, can pass through the lint screen and get into the dryer vent where it will buildup overtime.
-Due to the high heat levels and potential sparks associated with a dryer's normal cycle, this buildup poses a risk and it can catch flame if left uncleaned.
+Small pieces of lint, including dirt, dust, and clothing material, can pass through the lint screen and get into the dryer vent where it will build up overtime.
+Due to the high heat levels and potential sparks associated with a dryer's normal cycle, this buildup poses a fire risk if left uncleaned.

-In addition to causing a safety threat, a clogged dryer vent can also shorten the life and lower the efficiency of your dryer, so there are many reasons to work it into your regular chores.
+In addition to being a safety hazard, a clogged dryer vent can also shorten the life and lower the efficiency of your dryer.
+To get the most out of your dryer while reducing risk, vent cleaning is a must.

 When you're outside, you may notice lint building up around the exit vent or on the ground underneath it.
-This is a sign that the hose itself is getting filled up with lint.
+This is a sign that lint is clogging the vent hose.
 You should start cleaning your dryer vent often enough that this buildup and discharge never occurs to begin with.

-Other signs include clothes taking longer to dry or clothes that have a burning smell or other odor on them when they leave the dryer.
-If your laundry room gets excessively hot, that's also a sign that the vent is clogged and needs cleaning.
+Other signs include clothes taking longer to dry, or clothes that have a burning smell or other odor on them when they leave the dryer.
+If your laundry room gets excessively hot, that's also a sign of a clogged vent in need of cleaning.

-The lint screen should be checked before and after each cycle, but the vent itself needs to be cleaned at least once a year.
+Check the lint screen before and after each cycle and clean vent itself at least once a year.
 The more often you use your dryer, the more often you should check and clean the vent.
-Think about the number of loads you do and also the type of clothing you are putting into your dryer.
+Think about the number of loads you do and the type of clothing you are putting into your dryer.

 Clothing that is more prone to shedding and materials that are more flammable may call for a more frequent cleaning.
-Moreover, consider that the longer you go between cleaning the dryer vent, the more these materials are able to buildup and the more dangerous the risk of fire becomes.
+Moreover, consider that the longer you go between cleaning the dryer vent, the more these materials can buildup and increase risk of fire.

-Also, the longer you wait to clean out the vent, the further up these materials are able to work themselves into the vent, which makes the cleaning process more difficult and time-consuming when you do get around to it.
+Also, the longer you wait to clean out the vent, the further up these materials work themselves into the vent, which makes the cleaning process more difficult and time-consuming when you do get around to it.

-For these reasons, while once a year should be considered a bare minimum, opt for 2-4 times a year for the best results.
+For these reasons, while once a year cleaning is the bare minimum, opt for 2-4 times a year for the best results.
 Cleaning the vent once a season, or at least at the beginning and end of winter (when the dryer sees the most usage) is a best practice to help keep your family safe.
 And while you are thinking about your laundry, don’t forget about washing machine maintenance.

 How to Clean Your Dryer Vent Yourself

 Fortunately, if you keep up with the regular maintenance for your dryer, keeping the vent clean won't be difficult to do on your own.
-Keeping the lint screen clean will be the first step in preventing lint from accumulating in the vent in the first place, but when it comes time to clean out the vent, follow these steps.
+Keeping the lint screen clean will be the first step in preventing lint from accumulating in the vent in the first place.
+When it comes time to clean out the vent, follow these steps.

-- Use an extendable brush to get into the vent tube and clean out lint.
+Use an extendable brush to get into the vent tube and clean out lint.
 Feed the brush into the duct and rotate it while moving it back and forth.
 This will help you reach further into the vent for a more thorough cleaning.
 You can purchase a DIY kit with the tools you need to clean the vent properly.

 If you have a natural gas dryer, it's worth calling in a professional who can do the job right without risking a damaged or disconnected gas line.
 And, even if you have an electric dryer, sometimes a do-it-yourself kit just can't compare to the work of a professional.

-This equipment can prove extremely time-saving and beneficial, particularly if your dryer is located in an internal room, the basement level, or on a higher level.
-In these instances the vent will be long and may have a number of curves, which could prevent you from properly cleaning it with a DIY kit.
+This equipment can prove extremely time-saving and beneficial, particularly if your dryer is in an internal room, the basement level, or on a higher level.
+In these instances, the vent will be long and may have several curves, which could prevent you from properly cleaning it with a DIY kit.